 service plan is adequate and meets the individual's needs in the community.

 The provider includes his/her telephone number and address in the written request.
 The MCO provides written approval or disapproval of the request.
-In reviewing requests to exceed the respite limit, the MCO must consider the intent of Respite Services to relieve the caregiver during emergency or planned short-term periods.
+In reviewing requests to exceed the respite limit, the MCO must consider the intent of respite services to relieve the caregiver during emergency or planned short-term periods.
 Approval to exceed the 30-day maximum should be related to situations such as:

 members whose caregivers become ill, hospitalized or have a family emergency;